dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

     - Minimum level for access to related objects, without client's needing to know "user"-to-"users" correspondence:  Support relationship objects having "related" links usable to get related entities as primary data.
+  - Multi-entity-type relationships (e.g., groups members (e.g., users,
+    computers, other groups, if presented as one relationship):
+    - Different entity types are handled fine in "type" members of different resource objects.
+    - Need some kind of union entity type (e.g., "user or computer or group").
+    - How would query map to SQL and return resource objects of different types?
+      - Multiple single-join queries?
+      - One query using multiple joins getting different tables' data into separate groups of columns, UNIONED, with each row mapped to entity type per which column group filled in?
+      - Multiple joins?
+    - Probably just reserve "syntax" to represent union types (i.e., metadata structure ~declaring entity type names indicates whether regular entity type (e.g., listing attributes) or other (for union entity type listing member entity type names)).

 - Query parameter aspects:
   - Paging: